leanprover-community/mathport/README.md

 if you have updated the dependencies in the relevant lakefile and downloaded fresh `.lean` files.

-Currently these repositories are also available as submodules of this repository, under `Lean4Packages/`.

 ## Running mathport locally

 See the `Makefile` for usage (it takes several hours to rebuild the mathlib3 port from scratch).